panghy/vectorsearch/docs/roadmap.md

 This section outlines the additional work needed to comfortably scale to billions of vectors while meeting low-latency targets and keeping operational complexity in check.

-1) Segment catalog and listing at scale
+1) Segment catalog and listing at scale (shipped)
-- Problem: linear probe of `[0..maxSeg]` metas does not scale when segment count is high.
-- Plan: maintain a compact segment registry under `indexDir/segments/meta/{active|pending|sealed}` sets, or a range with a single key per existing segment (e.g., `segments/index`).
-Keep a monotonic `maxSegmentId`, but list from the registry to avoid O(n) null probes.
+- Implemented: a compact `segmentsIndex/<segId>` range under the index root.
+All queries list segments from this registry; no legacy fallback scans.
+A monotonic `maxSegmentId` is still maintained for rotation bookkeeping.

 2) Compaction/merge planner (sealed→sealed)
 - Merge many small sealed segments into larger targets to reduce per-segment overhead and search fan-out.